juanpernu/bilog-fe-challenge/README.md

-# bilog-fe-challenge
+# Bilog - Front-end Challenge
-Mocked API for front-end challenge
+Here is a mocked API for the front-end challenge.